Inlays and onlays: Onlays

 When decay or fracture incorporate areas of a tooth that make amalgam or composite restorations inadequate, such as cuspal fracture or remaining tooth structure that undermines perimeter walls of a tooth, an onlay might be indicated.
 Similar to an inlay, an onlay is an indirect restoration which incorporates a cusp or cusps by covering or onlaying the missing cusps.
 All of the benefits of an inlay are present in the onlay restoration.
 The onlay allows for conservation of tooth structure when the only alternative is to totally eliminate cusps and perimeter walls for restoration with a crown.
 Just as inlays, onlays are fabricated outside of the mouth and are typically made out of gold or porcelain.
 Gold restorations have been around for many years and have an excellent track record.
 In recent years, newer types of porcelains have been developed that seem to rival the longevity of gold.
 If the onlay or inlay is made in a dental laboratory, a temporary is fabricated while the restoration is custom-made for the patient.
 A return visit is then required to fit the final prosthesis.
 Inlays and onlays may also be fabricated out of porcelain and delivered the same day utilizing techniques and technologies relating to CAD/CAM dentistry.

 A systemic review found that the most common cause of onlay failure is ceramic fracture, followed by ceramic de-bonding from the tooth structure, and the occurrence of secondary caries which is seen as a discolouration at the margins of the restoration.
 High failure rates were associated with teeth that had previous root canal treatment, and with patients who exhibit para-functional habits such as bruxism, or teeth clenching.

 Indications

 Inlays/onlays are indicated when teeth are weakened and extensively restored.
 There are no obvious contrast between the two.

-Inlays are usually indicated when there has been repeated breach in the integrity of a direct filling as metal inlays are more superior in strength.
+Inlays are usually indicated when there has been repeated breach in the integrity of a direct filling as metal inlays are superior in strength.
 It is also indicated when placement of direct restoration may be challenging to achieve satisfactory parameters (shape, margin, occlusion).
 They are usually reserved for larger cavities as tooth conservation is paramount in current practice and small cavities can be restored with direct composites instead.

 Onlays are indicated when there is a need to protect weakened tooth structure without additional removal of tooth tissue unlike a crown, e.g. restoring teeth after root canal treatment to give cuspal coverage.
 It can also be used if there is minimal contour of remaining coronal tooth tissue with little retention.